alloy/ForceOrientationTest/README.md

 pribably due to iOS internally not having updated the current orientation.

 The app and its issues can be seen in this video: http://cl.ly/3z2m2T3e401f

-### Thoughts

-* It might be possible to force the orientation by presenting a controller with the required orientation modally and immediately remove it again.